They were right all along.

 It was the pipe.

-And when I met James so many, many years later and we happened upon a discussion of the old folk tale, starting with all of the historical basis for the legend, we stopped for a moment, laughed, and then he said the words that echoed my own thoughts.
+And when I met James so many, many years later and we happened upon a discussion of the old folk tale, starting with all of the historical basis for the legend and whatnot, we stopped for a moment, laughed, and then he said the words that echoed my own thoughts.

 It wasn’t the rats that caught his imagination when he first heard the tale as a child.
 It wasn’t all the lost children.
 It wasn’t the man in the pied coat that haunted him.